 Take time before you begin executing your plan to look for any financial roadblocks you may be putting up.
 Are your procrastinating investing because you are scared about investing?
 Is it because you have never done it before or is it because the idea of putting your money out there that scares you?
 Once you have identified the fear you can begin to educate yourself and learn whether it is founded or not.
 And then you can figure out the best way to remove that financial roadblock.

 One common example of having a difficult time sticking to a budget may be that someone tends to eat out multiple times a week.
 Identifying this as a problem to sticking to your budget is just the first step.
 The second step is to figure out why you keep returning to this behavior you want to change.
 It may be because by the time work is over you are too tired to cook at home, so you grab something on the way home.
 You may be wanting to take lunch to work, but you are embarrassed to brown bag it around your colleagues or you want a chance to leave the office each day.
 If you are too tired to cook in the evenings you can prepare dinner in the morning in a slow cooker or refrigerate it and just pop it in the oven when you get home.
 Buy a cool lunch box and make lunches your coworkers will envy, if you are embarrassed to eat a home cooked lunch in front of them.
 If you want to leave the office, take your lunch with you and eat a nearby park or out on a patio somewhere.

 There are ways to work around your roadblocks, but you need to recognize them.
 After you have worked on your goal for a week, evaluate it and adjust your plan and habits so that you can reach it.
 Do this again after a month, and again in three months.
 This will give you the chance to truly change your habits and give you the opportunity to reach your financial goals and dreams.
-You can make lasting changes to your habits.
+You can make lasting changes to your habits and be prepared to take the next financial steps when you are ready.
 This will help you to reach the goals you have set for yourself.